randall-coding/music-festival-gpt/blog/write-up.md

 ![good_results_2](https://github.com/randall-coding/coachella-gpt/assets/39175191/73cb38fe-459e-4b49-ba8e-22f0345e5766)

+The deployment is live [here](https://coachella-gpt.onrender.com) to try.
+It takes a minute to get results right now, but optimizing our script will be the subject of our next blog.

-This shows the power of AI integrations.
+Nevertheless, this shows the power of AI integrations.
 We didn't have to write a single api call or complex logic to find / compare similar bands.
 I will definitely be integrateing GPTScript into my future workflows.